lubuntu-team/manual/source/C/command_line.rst

 .
 Also | is called the pipe character.

 To get the previous command you have entered press :kbd:`Up Arrow`.
+To go to the next command in your history press :kbd:`Down Arrow`.